Here is our list of the best team celebration ideas for work.

 The company could choose to send out gifts to all employees.
 The team could also pitch in to send a gift to a team member celebrating a birthday or accomplishment.

-A good gift can go a long way towards employee satisfaction and will likely boost camaraderie and promote a healthy reputation for the company.
+A good gift can go a long way toward employee satisfaction and will likely boost camaraderie and promote a healthy reputation for the company.

 8. Exchange Gifts